Interview

 toxic, mutagenic.
 With the pictures you are influenced to accept the lie.

-Listen to an interview of very well
+Here is an interview of a very well

 respected EU Dermatologist, Christa de Cupyer (deC) (30 years of Permanent

-Cosmetics) Board Member of ESTP who is singled out and credited with
+Cosmetics) Board Member of ESTP who is "singled out and credited" with

 inspiring the makeover of tattoo inks by her book Dermatologic Complications

-which she is interviewed: "the dangers of Tattoos".
+(get he title): "the dangers of Tattoos".
 The title

-proves the subtrafuge
+proves the subterfuge.

-I have my comments indicated by [ww.]
+I have made comments indicated by

 European Academy of Dermatology and Venereology (EADV)